aws-samples/aws-genai-for-databricks/README.md

 # AWS x Databricks - Generative AI RAG Application

-This repository illustrates how you can build Retrieval Augmented Generation (RAG) based application using Databricks and AWS.
-Please follow the step-by-step instructions on the [workshop](#todo).
+This repository illustrates how you can build a Retrieval Augmented Generation (RAG) based application using Databricks and AWS.

+To learn more, please follow the step-by-step instructions on the [workshop](#todo).

 ## Getting started